Ontario Healthcare Funding Crisis — March 2026

 Admission assessments involve history-taking and documentation rather than hands-on care.
 Virtual RNs can guide patients through admission questions and enter data directly into the electronic health record (EHR).
 Henry Ford Health identified admissions as a primary task to shift to virtual care.
 This accelerates bed flow and maintains documentation accuracy.

 Virtual RNs provide ongoing patient education during the hospital stay.
 They reinforce pre-surgery instructions and answer routine questions.
-Virtual nurses act as another approachable face of care, which increases patient satisfaction.
+Virtual nurses act as another face of care, which increases patient satisfaction.
 They can also coordinate consults by arranging virtual family meetings or specialist consultations.

-Hospitals often require 1:1 patient sitters for those at risk of falls or delirium.
-Virtual "tele-sitter" technology allows one staff member to remotely monitor multiple patients via cameras.
+Hospitals require 1:1 patient sitters for those at risk of falls or delirium.
+Virtual “tele-sitter” technology allows one staff member to remotely monitor multiple patients via cameras.
 Virtual RNs can oversee camera feeds for acute cases where an RN’s assessment skills might detect subtle signs of distress.
 This adds a layer of fall prevention without pulling bedside staff away.

 Introducing virtual nursing into the healthcare system requires careful planning to gain buy-in from frontline staff and unions.
 We propose a phased rollout starting with a pilot project under strict guardrails.